cisarik/mychatgpt/README.md

 ## Metadata probe
 1. Open a conversation on [https://chatgpt.com](https://chatgpt.com) and launch the **Debug** page.
 2. Click **Probe metadata (read-only)** to request a deterministic snapshot of the current tab.
-3. If the active URL matches any entry under `SAFE_URL_PATTERNS`, the probe is skipped with a clear notice so you can adjust the page or pattern list.
+3. If the active URL matches any entry under `SAFE_URL_PATTERNS`, the probe is skipped with reason code `probe_safe_url` so you can adjust the page or pattern list.
 4. Successful probes return the resolved URL, title, conversation ID (if present), heuristic message counts, and UI markers that feed future `MAX_MESSAGES` controls.

+## Capture preview (read-only)
+1. With a ChatGPT conversation active, click **Capture preview (read-only)** on the **Debug** page to trigger a content-script capture without persisting a backup.
+2. SAFE URL matches respond with reason code `capture_safe_url` and skip the capture; remove or adjust the pattern to allow previews.
+3. Successful captures include the question/answer lengths in the debug panel and log a `capture_ok` summary in the Service worker console.

 ## Heuristics V1 & Cooldown
 - The background worker exposes **Evaluate heuristics (active tab)** on the debug page to score the active ChatGPT conversation without mutating the DOM or touching IndexedDB.
 - SAFE URL patterns always bypass the heuristic, while candidates require `counts.total ≤ MAX_MESSAGES` and, when available, `counts.user ≤ USER_MESSAGES_MAX`.
 Unknown totals defer the decision.
-- Reason codes reported to logs/debug history include: `candidate_ok`, `over_max` (including user limit breaches), `safe_url`, `counts_unknown`, and `no_probe` when the metadata probe is unavailable.
+- Reason codes reported to logs/debug history include: `candidate_ok`, `over_max` (including user limit breaches), `heuristics_safe_url`, `counts_unknown`, and `no_probe` when the metadata probe is unavailable.
 - Every evaluation updates `cooldown_v1.lastScanAt`.
 Auto-scans will respect `SCAN_COOLDOWN_MIN` minutes before re-running, while the manual debug button surfaces whether the cooldown would still delay an automated pass.

 ## Backup write V1